ntoll/sann/README.md

   written numerals from a corpus of unseen test data. ✍️⁉️
 * [Neuro-evolved snake game]() -
-  the classic "SNAKE" game, but played by a neural network that underwent unsupervised neuro-evolution to arrive at a player best adapted to the 2D world of "SNAKE".
+  the classic "SNAKE" game, but played by a neural network that underwent unsupervised neuro-evolution.
 It's a snAIke. 🤖🐍

 ## Installation 📦